jamestthompson3/erosion/README.md

 ## Developing

 After installing the bundler in the previous step, you will need to run `make` to start it.
-It will run the bundling job every 5 seconds, but you can adjust the Makefile to your liking.
 In order to avoid polluting your main workspace with test data, you can source the `./env.sh` file, giving it an argument of either `dev` or `test`.
 To run the tests, please source the `./env.sh` file with the argument, `test`.
 Start the main process with `cargo run -- web`, or, if you want to use the desktop GUI instead of your browser, `cargo run -- web -g`.
 You can add `-d` to enable debug logging.